Inogen Portable Oxygen Concentrators: Devices and Pricing

 Inogen Warranties

-All Inogen machines include a three-year or a lifetime warranty (Note that lifetime warranties cost more.).
-These nontransferable warranties guarantee that, within the agreed upon period of coverage, your product is warranted to be free of defects “in materials and workmanship under normal use and service.”
+As mentioned, all Inogen machines include a three-year or a lifetime warranty (Note again that lifetime warranties cost more.)
+These nontransferable warranties guarantee that, within the agreed upon period of coverage, your product is warranted to be free of defects “in materials and workmanship under normal use and service” according to the company.

 Inogen’s portable oxygen concentrators allow oxygen therapy patients to enjoy active and on-the-go lifestyles that were, until recent years, impeded by their need for constant oxygen and heavy refill tanks they had to lug around.